IUSCA/bioloop/ui/docs/util_components.md

 ### Props

-- placeholder: String - Placeholder for the search input.
+- `placeholder`: String - Placeholder for the search input.
 Default - "Type to search"
-- selectedLabel: String - The label to show for the table of selected results.
+- `selectedLabel`: String - The label to show for the table of selected results.
 Default - "Selected Results"
-- searchResultColumns: Array - The display config for the `<va-data-table>` of search results.
+- `searchResultColumns`: Array - The display config for the `<va-data-table>` of search results.
 Extends the `columns` prop provided to `<va-data-table>`.
 A `formatFn` function can be provided in a column's config to format the column's value a certain way.
 Moreover, `{ slotted: true }` can be added to the column's config to embed the column's value in custom markup.
 See the `Formatting and Slots` section above for details.
-- selectedResultColumns: Array - The display config for the `<va-data-table>` of selected results.
+- `selectedResultColumns`: Array - The display config for the `<va-data-table>` of selected results.
 Extends the `columns` prop provided to `<va-data-table>`.
 A `formatFn` function can be provided in a column's config to format the column's value a certain way.
 Moreover, `{ slotted: true }` can be added to the column's config to embed the column's value in custom markup.
 See the `Formatting and Slots` section above for details.
-- trackBy: String | Function - Used to uniquely identity a result.
+- `trackBy`: String | Function - Used to uniquely identity a result.
 Defaults to "id".
-- fetchFn: Function - Async function that is expected to return a batch of results for the infinite scroll.
+- `fetchFn`: Function - Async function that is expected to return a batch of results for the infinite scroll.
 The search term, and queries from any active filters are passed to this method as arguments, including the offset and limit values necessary for fetching a batch of results.
-- query: Object - Object containing queries from any active filters.
+- `query`: Object - Object containing queries from any active filters.
 This query is passed to `fetchFn`, along with the search term and the offset/limit values.
-- searchField: String - The key of the column that the search term is matched against
+- `searchField`: String - The key of the column that the search term is matched against
-- resultsBy: String | Function - Can be used to extract results in cases where the actual results are embedded inside an object.
+- `resultsBy`: String | Function - Can be used to extract results in cases where the actual results are embedded inside an object.
-- countBy: String | Function - Can be used to determine the total number of expected results for a search query.
+- `countBy`: String | Function - Can be used to determine the total number of expected results for a search query.
 This prop is required for infinite scrolling to work.
-- pageSizeSearch: Number - the number of results to be fetched in one batch.
+- `pageSizeSearch`: Number - the number of results to be fetched in one batch.
 Defaults to 5.
-- selectedResults: Array - the array of currently selected results.
+- `selectedResults`: Array - the array of currently selected results.
 Can be used to load the widget with some items pre-selected.
 Defaults to [].
-- controlsMargin: String - margin between the controls and the tables
+- `controlsMargin`: String - margin between the controls and the tables
-- controlsHeight: String - height of the controls container element
+- `controlsHeight`: String - height of the controls container element

 ### Slots